 History Forum is an engaged group of students who recognize the importance of history and promote further exploration of our past.
 We participate in various local events that contribute to our knowledge of history or support a good cause in our community.
 We are open to diverse opportunities and strive to enrich our understanding of history.

-History Forum meets weekly in the Liberal Arts Building room 301 at 7:30 pm.
-Anyone is welcome to attend and we encourage students from any academic major or minor to join us!
+History Forum meets weekly in Drake Library room 234 (the Milne Room), on Tuesdays at 7:30 pm.
+Anyone is welcome to attend, and we encourage students from any academic major or minor to join us!
 Our meetings are typically about 30 minutes in length and consist of organizing upcoming events, planning future activities, and discussing relevant historical, political, and social topics.

 History Forum has achieved much this past year, and we look forward to continuing our success in the upcoming academic year.
 For more information, contact the department secretary, Teri Rombaut, at (585) 395-2377, or fax (585) 395-2620.